 Add the second 1/2 cup of filtered water to a large glass or stainless steel mixing bowl with high sides.
 Sprinkle the gelatin over the water and allow to bloom (it will soften and swell within 2 - 3 minutes).
 Add the beetroot powder and C Berry Blast powder (if you are using another flavour, add at this point).

 Beat the firm gelatin mixture on low using a hand-held electric beater or a stand mixer for 3 - 4 seconds to break up the mixture (I use a hand-held electric beater).
 Pour in approximately 2 tablespoons of the heated sweet mixture and continue beating to dissolve the gelatin.
 Start pouring in the remaining heated mixture, roughly 1 tablespoon at a time while you beat on medium, have all the sweet mixture beaten in within approximately 2 minutes.

-Pour without delay into the lined tin, it thickens and sets really quickly.
-Place into the fridge uncovered for 60 minutes to set firm all the way through (but can be left longer or even overnight).
+Pour without delay into the lined tin, as it sets quickly.
+Place into the fridge uncovered for at least 60 minutes to set firm (but can be left longer or even overnight).

-Use the baking paper to remove the slab of pink marshmallow from the tin, place on a large chopping board.
-Dust the blade of a large knife with extra arrowroot flour before cutting into squares, you will need to wipe the blade clean and continue dusting for sharp and clean slices (or cutting with a pair of kitchen scissors works brilliantly).
+Use the baking paper to remove the slab of pink marshmallow from the tin and place on a large chopping board.
+Dust the blade of a large knife with extra arrowroot flour before cutting into squares, you will need to wipe the blade clean and continue dusting for sharp and clean slices (or cutting with a pair of kitchen scissors works well).